suryapandian/metrics/metrics.training.md

 <aside class="notes">

-- gauges are awkward, but can be useful
+- gauges - shown 3 here - see all of fluctuate
-- awkward because app often needs to compute global state to set them
+- gauges can be dimensional, as you can see, here we have selected away one dimension, only focusing on the mutating ones, and we still get one metric per apiserver instance on kubernetes masters
-- and also coz prometheus polls every 15s, so you will not get the total amount of requests by looking at the changes here
+- gauges can be awkward to work with in an app as app often needs to compute global state to set them (arch concern)
-- the best you can answer with this metric here is: on average how many requests are in flight
+- and also coz prometheus polls every 15s, so you will not be able to infer num requests or anything (spikes) - might large values
-- gauges as you can see can be dimensional, here we have selected away one dimension, only focusing on the mutating ones, and we still get one per apiserver instance on kubernetes masters
+- the best you can answer with this metric here is: on average how many requests are in flight (hope stats avg out)

 </aside>